-I was returning from eating sushi with a friend and preparing to parallel park in front of a building in Houston’s Midtown when my day turned into an episode of 24.
-I heard a scream just as I hit reverse and looked to my left where I saw a very scary looking guy,maximum security prison type scary, grab my neighbor, punch him, and throw him to the sidewalk.
+I was returning from eating sushi with a friend and preparing to parallel park in front of a building in Midtown when my day turned into an episode of 24.
+I heard a scream just as I hit reverse and looked to my left where I saw a very scary looking guy, maximum security prison type scary, grab my neighbor, punch him, and throw him to the sidewalk.

 My neighbor didn’t stand a chance and he was getting shoved down the sidewalk.
 After a few hard shoves the attacker slammed him down hard into the pavement.
 I decided to sprint for the attacker’s back and try to spear him and put him down when my neighbor, arms and legs bloodied, came up in a perfect shooting stance with a .380.
 He was amped and screaming “Don’t fucking do it..back away” and I now was in the middle of it.
 Literally.

-I didn’t know what started this fight and I don’t know my neighbor well enough to be comfortable with him going Jack Bauer in my presence so I had a whole lot of factors to weigh and decisions to make in those few seconds.
+I didn’t know what started this fight and I didn’t know my neighbor well enough to be comfortable with him going Jack Bauer in my presence so I had a whole lot of factors to weigh and decisions to make in those few seconds.
 All of this occurred in about 15-20 seconds so there wasn’t a lot of time to think.
 My neighbor didn’t seem like a threat so I decided to hold my ground and try to be a voice of reason or at least a witness.
-I told the attacker that he was going to get shot, that he should leave, that police were on their way but he wasn’t budging.
+I told the attacker that he was going to get shot, that he should leave, that police were on their way but he wouldn’t back down.
 The whole thing was way more intense than I can convey in this blog post.

 Eventually the attacker backed across the street.
 My neighbor lowered his gun but the trash talking from both of them did not stop.
-I asked my neighbor if he was licensed (he is) and then told him not to shoot the attacker as he was leaving since that seemed like a very real possibility.
+I asked my neighbor if he was licensed (he was) and then told him not to shoot the attacker as he was leaving since that seemed like a very real possibility.
 I did not want his fear and anger to get him into trouble.
 It’s generally not a good idea to shoot bad guys in retreat.
 Unfortunately, we were about to discover that our bad guy was not in full retreat.

 Just when it seemed like the guy was going to leave he decided to charge back across the street at full speed.
 I was really fearing for my safety at that point and I tried to get out of the way but he headed straight for my neighbor.
 The gun came back up and my neighbor retreated as far as he could.
-His back was to the building and we were both thinking that this was the point of no return.
+His back was pressed against the building and we were obviously both thinking that this was the point of no return.
 When you’re facing an unarmed attacker who will charge a man with a gun there is good reason to be scared.
 There was more screaming again as my neighbor started repeating over and over again “I fear for my safety – I will shoot you.”
-I fully expected and braced for the shot but the attacker retreated at the last minute.
+I fully expected and braced for the shot but the attacker retreated at the last possible moment.
 Another foot and he would have been a dead man.
 Most people, me included, would probably have shot him during the second charge but my neighbor gave this guy every opportunity to walk away.

 The attacker didn’t retreat far though.
 He crossed the three lane street and grabbed a large rock.
 I saw this and, given the events so far, expected him to charge back and resume the fight but he threw it at us instead.
 I told my neighbor to look out, the gun came up again, but the rock hit a parked car where it inflicted quite a bit of damage.